MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-jais.md

 ## Cost and quotas

-### Cost and quota considerations for Jais family of models deployed as a service
+### Cost and quota considerations for Jais family of models deployed as serverless API endpoints

 Jais models deployed as a serverless API are offered by G42 through the Azure Marketplace and integrated with Azure AI Studio for use.
 You can find the Azure Marketplace pricing when deploying the model.